The Oak Ridge Campus Coffey Library is temporarily closed through July 11. See instructions on requesting library items during this time.

 Interviewing: Interviews with the candidates are optional but may be requested by either the PRG or the candidate.
 Candidates may be questioned only in the following areas: job description, policy criteria, and faculty evaluation criteria.
 After the interview the candidates must leave the room.

-Providing feedback for Probationary Faculty: The monitor distributes tenure-track feedback forms (Form E) for other tenure-track faculty and offers opportunity for discussion.
-Monitor seals the completed forms in an envelope and gives them to the dean/library director.
+Providing feedback for Probationary Faculty: The monitor distributes tenure-track feedback forms (Form E) for other tenure-track faculty to the member of the PRG who did not bring completed forms and offers opportunity for discussion.
+Monitor seals the completed forms in an envelope.
+Either the monitor or the PT Chair delivers the completed forms (Form E) dean.

 Within one working day after PRG voting meeting